StanForever/awesome-websites/README.md

 * [https://www.easycron.com](https://www.easycron.com/) : EasyCron is a task scheduler which provides services of calling specified URLs at specified time or by time interval. :watch:
 * [https://www.etymonline.com](https://www.etymonline.com/) : Gives you the history and derivation of any word.
 Check it out here.
 * [https://everytimezone.com](https://everytimezone.com/) : Never warp your brain with timezone math again.
+* [https://egghead.io](https://egghead.io/) : egghead is a group of working web development professionals and open-source contributors that provide you with concise, information dense video courses on the best tools in the industry.
+* [https://nickmakes.website/slack-emoji-converter](https://nickmakes.website/slack-emoji-converter/) : Emoji ASCII Art Converter for Slack or anything really

 ## F :
 * [http://www.foxebook.net](http://www.foxebook.net/) : Amazing Free eBook Download Site.
 Newest Free eBook Share.
 Free Download PDF, EPUB, MOBI eBooks. :books: